Leonardo18/Google-Vision-API-CSharp/README.md

 To use it is necessary:

 1. Use a Google Console Developers with a existing account or create a new account
-2. create a project with some name
+2. Create a project with some name
 3. Add Google Vision Service API to the project created
 4. Active API
-5. create a authenticate with service account and make download of json file
+5. Create a authenticate with service account and make download of json file
 6. Add Json file to the project to use in Authentication service